Teacher Programs

 Watershed Watch Chats

-A virtual series of chats with some of closest Partners as the March 2021 Legislative session kicks off.
-Learn about timely, local River topics and what is happening to protect and restore the beautiful St. Johns River.
+A virtual series of chats with some of our partners, launched in 2021.
+Learn about local river topics and efforts to protect and restore the beautiful St. Johns River.

 After Hurricane Irma’s catastrophic flooding, many Florida residents wondered what actions were taken by their city to adapt to rising waters.
 St. Johns Riverkeeper forced a resiliency discussion by hosting a series of Town Hall Meetings in 2018 to bring the community to the table to learn about the issues and share their stories.
 Since these meetings, cities around the state have developed resiliency committees and have hired or are budgeting for City Resiliency Officers to champion the issues that stronger storms bring.
 Now is the time to start talking about how we as a community must adapt to a changing climate and see what other communities have come up with as successful solutions.

-Join us as we take a deep dive into our River issues and summertime algae blooms.
 How are we connected to river pollution like algae blooms and what can we do to help?
-Check out our Water Quality Educational Videos to watch a St. Johns Riverkeeper Educator test the quality of our St. Johns River and what can be done to stop negative human impacts.
+Check out our Water Quality Educational Videos to watch a St. Johns Riverkeeper educator test the quality of our St. Johns River and learn what can be done to stop negative human impacts.

 If you would like to host a professional development for your teachers with St. Johns Riverkeeper at our offices at Jacksonville University’s Marine Science Research Institute or on the St. Johns River, please complete the request form below.
 We can also come to your school for in-house science learning opportunities.